 Not unnaturally, this attracts attracts some ill feelings, particularly from the unpopular Lettie Briggs and her sycophantic crony, Ina Mason, who dog them throughout virtually every story.

-When not busy being excused from classes to go solve their little mysteries by stern headmistress Mrs. Crandall, the Girls find the time to platonically date Ken Scott and Jim Barton, a couple of interchangable nonentities from the nearby Walton Academy.
+When not busy being excused from classes to go solve their little mysteries by stern headmistress Mrs. Crandall, the Girls find the time for an occasional platonic date with Ken Scott and Chris Barton, a couple of interchangable nonentities from the nearby Walton Academy.

 Jean and Louise Dana are given a valuable study lamp by their Uncle Ned.
 The girls plan to place it in their study room at Starhurst when they return for their sophomore year.
 But before the girls leave, the lamp is stolen!
 After the sisters return to Starhurst, they discover the lamp in a secondhand shop and buy it back.
 Unwittingly, the girls make an enemy of their classmate, Lettie Briggs, not only because the girl had planned to buy the lamp but because the Danas' room is the one Lettie wanted to have at Starhurst.